AUSTRALIAN POLITICAL SYSTEM

 The Governor-General is advised by the current Prime Minister and the Federal Executive Council and by convention acts on this advice.
 All past and current Ministers are members of the Council, although in practice only current Ministers attend meetings.

 Normally the Governor-General and the Governors would act in a non-political fashion under the advice of federal or state ministers respectively.
 However, in the constitutional crisis of October 1975, the Governor-General used reserve powers granted by the Constitution of Australia to dismiss the government led by Gough Whitlam.
 These powers remain in force.

-For practical purposes, the head of the executive is the Prime Minister who by convention is the leader of the political party or combination of parties with the most seats in the House of Representatives.
-The current Prime Minister is Malcolm Turnbull of the Liberal Party who leads a coalition of the Liberal and National Parties.
-He is Australia's fourth prime minister since 2013.
+For all practical purposes, the head of the executive is the Prime Minister who by convention is the leader of the political party or combination of parties with the most seats in the House of Representatives.
+The current Prime Minister is Scott Morrison of the Liberal Party who leads a coalition of the Liberal and National Parties.
+He is Australia's fifth prime minister since 2013.
 Indeed, since 2010, four prime ministers have lost office not at the ballot box but taken down by their own parties, earning Canberra the unhappy title of "the coup capital of the Pacific".

 The Prime Minister appoints Ministers from members of the legislature (either the House of Representatives or the Senate).
 Currently the Inner Ministry has 19 Ministers (including the Prime Minister and Deputy Prime Minister), the Outer Ministry has 11 Ministers, and there are 12 Parliamentary Secretaries, making 42 Ministers in all.